aleherse/datasheet/README.md

 ```

 In the previous example "Classics" will show just cars older than 25 years,
-to make this possible `defaultFilter` should be extended to have the default filter
+to make this possible `defaultFilter` should be extended to have the default filter values
-and `load` should make use of the filters attribute to query the spine objects
+and `load` should make use of the values of the filters attribute to query the spine objects

 ### Update your database schema